emqx/blog/en/202606/iot-protocols-mqtt-coap-lwm2m.md

 LoRa offers high flexibility for applications in smart agriculture, smart cities, [Industrial Internet of Things](https://www.emqx.com/en/blog/iiot-explained-examples-technologies-benefits-and-challenges) (IIoT), smart environments, smart homes and buildings, smart utilities and metering, as well as smart supply chains and logistics, particularly in rural or indoor settings.

 LoRa's easy network setup and strong penetration capabilities enable low-cost connectivity for devices over large areas.
-Compared to NB-IoT and operator SIM card access, LoRa doesn't require annual card replacement or fees, resulting in lower long-term costs.
+Compared with operator-managed cellular connectivity, private LoRaWAN networks can avoid recurring per-device SIM subscription fees, potentially reducing long-term connectivity costs.

 ## 5. MQTT

 [MQTT (Message Queuing Telemetry Transport)](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt) is an OASIS standard messaging protocol for the Internet of Things (IoT).
 It is designed with an extremely lightweight publish/subscribe messaging model, making it ideal for connecting IoT devices with a small code footprint and minimal network bandwidth and exchanging data in real-time between connected devices and cloud services.

-MQTT can not only be used as a gateway to access communication on the device side, but also as a Device-Cloud Communication Protocol.
-Most gateway protocols such as ZigBee and LoRa can be converted into MQTT Protocol to connect to the Cloud.
+MQTT can be used for both device-to-cloud communication and communication between gateways, applications, and backend services.
+Data collected through connectivity technologies such as Zigbee and LoRaWAN can be forwarded or converted to MQTT for transmission to cloud platforms.

 ![MQTT](https://assets.emqx.com/images/cb9f29b8586d68cff9689e7e3b5867d8.png)